almudiez/firstsession/README.md

 # firstsession
-This is what we did in class
+This is what we did in class<br>
-See print examples
+Some print examples
+- this
+- is
+- a
+- list